ericdorsey/DynamicREADMEcodeblocks/output/new.md

-This is my generated README
+This is the `master_README.md` file.

-Below is the code block for Timed process killer:
+The below entry will get populated with the contents of `scripts/timed_process_killer.sh`:

 ```
 #!/bin/bash